 That's where the transfer window comes in.
 Speculation, rumours and conjecture suddenly become headline news.
 And with no fake news filter, it becomes difficult to separate the truth from the fiction.

 Kane, who has been heavily linked to Manchester City, believes there is a gentleman's agreement in place that would allow him to depart.

 With the Kane's future likely to dominate headlines for the remainder of the window, Planet Sport looks at four other drawn-out transfer sagas that dominated the back pages.

 Cristiano Ronaldo to Real Madrid

 It may have taken him three years, but Cristiano Ronaldo eventually got his dream move from Manchester United to Real Madrid.
-It all started at the 2006 World Cup, with the famous wink that led to Wayne Rooney being sent off for England in their exit to Portugal.
+It all stemmed from the 2006 World Cup, when he famously winked at United team-mate Wayne Rooney after he was sent off for England in their exit to Portugal.